laisuk/OpenccNet/README.md

 ```

+## Project That Use OpenccNetLib

+- [OpenccNetLibGui](https://github.com/laisuk/OpenccNetLibGui) : A GUI application for `OpenccNetLib`, providing a user-friendly interface for Chinese text conversion.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.

-## Project That Use OpenccNetLib

-- [OpenccNetLibGui](https://github.com/laisuk/OpenccNetLibGui) : A GUI application for OpenccNetLib, providing a user-friendly interface for Chinese text conversion.

 ---